 It was mind boggling that a human could do what he did.
 But he was meticulous and trained constantly.
 Climbing was his passion and his life.
 He found his purpose and lived it.
 The fact that he died in the mountains does not change that, it simply means it was cut short far sooner than we all would have liked.

 Dying in the mountains is one of those things that I am intellectually aware of but on a day-to-day basis I just accept as an acceptable risk and move on, not unlike driving.
 While on the Denali Prep course on Mt.
 Rainier, the guides openly talked about people they know who had died in the mountains.
-One of the guides had lost two serious climbing partners.
+One of the guides had lost two of his climbing partners.

 Things happen.
 A cornice collapses, a momentary lack of focus causes a slip, an anchor fails.
 There are jokes, turn of phrases, and philosophical points of view that try to soften the blow or attempt to find sense in it...but it just is.
 You can be the strongest climber in the world with decades of experience but things just happen.
 And then you are gone.